What considerations have informed the government’s response to Covid-19? What challenges does it face, and…

 The pandemic has also hit Indonesia’s economy hard.
-At the beginning of April, it is estimated 90 per cent of the 1.5 million workers in Indonesia had lost their jobs, or been sent home with only a fraction of their pay.
+At the beginning of April, it is estimated 90% of the 1.5 million workers in Indonesia had lost their jobs, or been sent home with only a fraction of their pay.
 The urban poor bear a disproportionate burden and risk in these changing economic circumstances.
 Small and medium businesses have suffered, and many are struggling to pay back loans.

 To hold the government accountable for its poor performance in handling the pandemic, and for the public suffering it caused, a group of workers from small and medium businesses submitted a class action lawsuit to the Central Jakarta District Court in April.
 They claim negligence by President Joko “Jokowi” Widodo in his late response to Covid-19, and ask for more than Rp 10 billion in damages.

 The plaintiffs argue that for the first two and a half months after coronavirus was reported in Wuhan, the government did nothing to prepare for it reaching Indonesia, instead attempting to reassure the public with jokes.

 The plaintiffs certainly have a lot of examples of the government’s disappointing response to the disaster, such as high-level officials joking that the virus would not affect Indonesians because we eat nasi kucing (a street dish) and are therefore immune.
 Or others claiming that the virus could not enter the country because it would have difficulty obtaining a permit.
 Meanwhile, the Minister of Health, Terawan Agus Putranto, stated that people just needed to pray and relax because Covid-19 was a self-limiting disease, and many patients would recover without treatment.